228cmc/JobScraper/README.md

  Pending Tasks for me :p
--Add a column for "Scrapping Requirements".
+ -alerts that day according to the postulation time -Add a column for "Scrapping Requirements".
 -Reorganize the table columns for better clarity.
 -Extract and display the country separately.